datastaxdevs/workshop-introduction-to-machine-learning/README.md

 Watch each code cell execute (its numbering will display `[*]` while running) and, when it finishes, move on to the next.

+> _Note_: if you see errors such as empty or nonexisting tables, chances are
+> you started the lab while the database was still being created or was in
+> "maintenance mode".
+To fix this, simply issue the command `./initialize/initialize.sh`
+> and wait one minute or so for it to complete.

 ## 7. Homework

 _(coming soon)_